I have a flock of bantams of assorted breeds. I will give some information of each breed in the order that I got them.

 It took six weeks to get them integrated because Rusty and Freckles were aggressive until the pecking order was settled with Rusty as top serama followed by Freckles.

-We now have a flock of nine for the first time and hope it will remain stable and settled for some time.
+We now had a flock of nine for the first time and hoped it would remain stable and settled for some time.